sumcoinlabs/sumcoinj.org/working-with-the-wallet.md

 To create a transaction we first build a `SendRequest` object using one of the static helper methods.
 A `SendRequest` consists of a partially complete (invalid) `Transaction` object.
 It has other fields let you customize things that aren't done yet like the fee, change address and maybe in future privacy features like how coins are selected.
 You can modify the partial transaction if you like, or simply construct your own from scratch.
 The static helper methods on `SendRequest` are simply different ways to construct the partial transaction.

 Then we complete the request - that means the transaction in the send request has inputs/outputs added and signed to make the transaction valid.
-It's now acceptable to the Bitcoin network.
+It's now acceptable to the Sumcoin network.

 Note that between `completeTx` and `commitTx` no lock is being held.
 So it's possible for this code to race and fail if the wallet changes out from underneath you - for example, if the keys in the wallet have been exported and used elsewhere, and a transaction that spends the selected outputs comes in between the two calls.
 When you use the simpler construction the wallet is locked whilst both operations are run, ensuring that you don't end up trying to commit a double spend.